Faster Charset Encoding

 Nudged back into the game

 Sometimes the reason to take a second look comes from surprising places.
-Including Twitter:
+Including Twitter (R.I.P.):

 @cl4es any chance you could provide insight into this based on your (much appreciated) work with strings/encoding/decoding?